aiarena/aiarena-docker-base/README.md

 # aiarena-docker

-build/run the container with their variables set:
+change the client and api token in the config.py

+build the container:

-docker build --build-arg CLIENTID=client-ID --build-arg APITOKEN=API-token .
+docker build  .

+run the container:

+docker run --cap-add=SYS_PTRACE container-ID